Yakuin/bmp_lib/README.md

 # BMP Generator

-An extremely basic BMP library in C, with no dependencies, except for the standard library.
+An extremely basic BMP library written in C with no dependencies, except for the standard library.

 ## Prerequisite
-Make sure you have gcc and make installed on your machine.
+Make sure you have `gcc` and `make` installed on your machine.

 ## Build
 To compile, open a terminal and just type :